(f. SL2r)

 (f.
 161v)

-Top and bottom of page: a couple of pen trials.
+Top and bottom of page: a couple of pen trials, one of which an alphabet.

 Decorations